By Chris Fleet, top UK Hypnotherapist, Devon School Of Hypnotherapy

 Perhaps not related to smoking but most can add their slant on the statement; I really want to stop…. [worrying, stressing, over/under eating, picking nails/skin, drinking, gambling, using illicit drugs, etc.]….but there is a part of me that just wants to carry one.
 This is something that is common to us all.

-Parts therapy is a great way of finding a resolution for this dilemma.
-Of course, as with everything there are drawbacks and caveats but overall it is a very good way of dealing with the hidden reasons as to why we feel the need to do these things.
+Parts therapy is an excellent way of finding a resolution for this dilemma.
+Of course, as with everything, there are drawbacks and caveats, but overall, it is an excellent way of dealing with the hidden reasons as to why we feel the need to do these things.

 A client named ‘Mandy’ (not her real name), came to see me last month.
 Now, Mandy had stopped smoking several times before but had always started up again.

-The first time she came to see me I realised that her treatment would not be a simple case of direct suggestion.
-To begin with, I used my normal first-time techniques; Fork in the path, the smoke-filled room, coping to master, future packing, and ego boosting.
-Mandy responded somewhat but I was not convinced that she was being compliant.
+The first time she came to see me, I realised that her treatment would not be a simple case of direct suggestion.
+To begin with, I used my usual first-time techniques; Fork in the path, the smoke-filled room, coping to master, future packing, and ego boosting.
+Mandy responded somewhat, but I was not convinced that she was being compliant.
 Mandy passed the hypnosis tests I gave her -her hands were stuck together, but something just didn’t quite sit right with me.

 The thing with parts therapy is that it can not be forced.
 As much as she had gone deeper this time, I sensed that if I’d have pushed her to start talking, her conscious mind would kick in and I would be talking to the rider and not the horse again –see horse and rider analogy.

 We practised a technique I personally developed called ‘Visual Parts’.
-Whilst it is not as strong as full parts therapy session(s), it is still effective and useful particularly for those that struggle to talk in hypnosis without bringing their analytical mind to the fore.
+While it is not as strong as full parts therapy session(s), it is still effective and useful, particularly for those that struggle to talk in hypnosis without bringing their analytical mind to the fore.